 Training and Exercising Your Manchester Terrier

-Manchester Terriers have lively minds and respond well to positive reinforcement training.
+Manchester Terriers have lively minds.
+They respond well to positive reinforcement training.

 Since they have a strong prey drive, they may respond better to toys than treats as a reward in training games.

-As a puppy, toy Manchester Terriers may take longer to toilet train than average, due to having an exceptionally small bladder capacity.
+As a puppy, toy Manchester Terriers may take longer to toilet train than average, due to having a very small bladder capacity.

 Socialization and Obedience

-Manchester Terriers are not prone to being fearful around strange people or dogs, but it is still vital to socialize them from a young age.
+Manchester Terriers are not prone to fear around strange people or dogs.
+But it is still vital to socialize them from a young age.

 Successful socialization training establishes a positive association with new experiences, which gives puppies confidence to enjoy the world without fear or anxiety when they’re older.

-Structured obedience training throughout a Manchester Terriers life doesn’t just teach them how to be a good citizen, it also provides an important source of mental stimulation.
+Structured obedience training throughout a Manchester Terriers life teaches them how to be a good citizen, and is important source of mental stimulation.

 Dogs who get to use their brains for regular training games are also less likely to become destructive around the home.

-For any breed with a high prey drive and chase instinct, a strong recall cue is vital for preventing them from getting into trouble.
+For any breed with a high prey drive and chase instinct, a strong recall cue is vital to stop them from getting into trouble.